B-Kiraly/Swapy-vue-demo-game/README.md

 ## Todo

--Mechanics that clear empty dice pool slots (make dice slots less visible as well) -For DiceRows: Make all but the first empty slot invisible so the rows look less hard-coded?
+-Mechanics that clear empty dice pool slots (make dice slots less visible as well) -Figure out what the z-indexes of everything should be in order to keep the Dice on top, regardless of where they are dragged -For DiceRows: Make all but the first empty slot invisible so the rows look less hard-coded?
 -Better safeguarding against colliding Swapy IDs for slots (Dice Pool) and items -Expand on the dice demo (Delete dice, etc)